Categories

 Patentability and Detection

-Ideally patent claims will only recite elements that are easily detected through convenient forms inspection or testing of an accused product.
+Ideally patent claims will only recite elements that are easily detected through convenient forms of inspection or testing of an accused product.
 This aids with enforcement of the patent.
 During patent preparation and prosecution, care should be taken to write claims that recite what is detectable rather than what is not.
 Although, this is sometimes more easily said than done.

 Before enforcing a patent you first have to obtain a patent.
 This means convincing at least one patent examiner that the claimed invention is patentable.
 The broader the claim, the more difficult it can be to establish patentability.
 It is fairly easy to want broad claims.
 What patentee wouldn’t want wider coverage?
 But you can’t always get what you want.
 Sometimes difficult- or impossible-to-detect elements are precisely what make inventions patentable over the prior art.
 Without them, the claims may be rejected as unpatentable.
 In those situations, the choice may be between claims that make it hard to detect infringement or having no patent at all.